 Add the washed and torn collards, then the chicken stock:

 Bring to a boil, then let simmer for at least an hour.
 In the meantime, make the matzoh balls and when the collards have cooked to your liking, roll pieces of the matzoh ball mix to the size of a pecan and add them to the pot.
 Bring the heat up to high so everything comes up to a boil, then cover and put the heat on simmer.
 I usually let the matzoh balls cook for at least thirty minutes.
-Here they are all plumped up:
+Here they are all plumped up. *So* good!

 There aren’t many things better than pot likker-infused matzoh balls with collards…